Live Well at Home

 Learn more about Self-Managed Care

-The Supportive Care Program supports eligible Nova Scotians with cognitive impairments by providing them with $500/month for Home Support Services.
+The Supportive Care Program supports eligible Nova Scotians with cognitive impairments by providing them with up to $1,000/month for Home Support Services.

 Learn more about Supportive Care